 The West Lots consist of eight blocks, from 79th Street to 87th Street, which front along Collins Avenue across from the North Beach Oceanside Park.
-Some of these blocks serve as municipal parking lots for North Shore Open Space Park and the beach beyond.
-The West Lots are large enough to accommodate parking, as well as additional uses that are desired by the community. such as open space and/or redevelopment opportunities.
-The West Lots could provide the largest, continuous oceanfront-adjacent development opportunity in the City; however, the City Charter would likely require a redevelopment project be subject to a public referendum.
+Some of these blocks serve as municipal parking lots for North Beach Oceanside Park and the beach beyond.
+The West Lots are large enough to accommodate parking, as well as additional uses that are desired by the community such as open space and/or redevelopment opportunities.
+The West Lots could provide the largest, continuous oceanfront-adjacent development opportunity in the City.
+If redevelopment of the West Lots involves a sale or lease of ten years or more, voter referendum approval is required.
+G.O.
+Bond project #29 includes funding for repurposing the West Lots as cohesive mixed-use space for recreational/civic/neighborhood activity.

-The West Lots present an unparalleled opportunity to spatially shape a robust edge to the North Shore Open Space Park close to the ocean.
+The West Lots present an unparalleled opportunity to spatially shape a robust edge to the North Beach Oceanside Park close to the ocean.
 These sites boast valuable addresses that could accommodate a broad range of potential uses providing tremendous public benefit and use.
 The West Lots are zoned Government Use and are separated by a narrow alleyway from the adjacent RM-1 (Residential multifamily, low intensity) zoning district to the west.
 These parcels are of a relatively consistent size, approximately 175 feet by 300 feet.
 The lots are currently a mix of undeveloped open blocks, public surface parking lots, Ocean Rescue operations, and the former site of the historic log cabin that now includes a mix of other city uses.

-A major component to developing the West Lots will be Collins Avenue as a major mobility corridor, also addressing how it currently acts as a barrier between North Shore Open Space Park and the West Lots.
+A major component to developing the West Lots will be Collins Avenue as a major mobility corridor, also addressing how it currently acts as a barrier between North Beach Oceanside Park and the West Lots.
 In Plan NoBe, Collins Avenue was depicted as a multi-modal street and an important segment in the future multi-modal transportation network in North Beach.
+Connectivity can be achieved with additional crosswalks and other methods to increase mobility,